kdiamanto/ml-interviewer-chatbot/README.md

 - Integration with calendar systems for scheduling

 ## Presentation
-The detailed presentation of this project can be found in the [presentations folder](./presentations/ml_interviewer_chatbot.pdf).
+The detailed presentation of this project can be found in the present respository as a pdf file - Rasa_Chatbot_Interviewer_Presentation_Diamantopoulos.pdf.

 ## Repository Structure
 ```